 Tell Claude:

-CLAUDE.md file to your project with: "Call sage_turn every turn to maintain persistent memory."
-This ensures Claude never forgets to save its experience.
+CLAUDE.md file to your project containing: “Call sage_turn every turn to maintain persistent memory.”
+This ensures the memory lifecycle runs reliably across sessions.

 Install the MCP SuperAssistant Chrome extension.
 It bridges MCP tools between your browser and local services.